JuliaLabs/Cassette.jl/docs/Cassette.md

 [↩](#f1-anchor)

 ## Where Cassette Fits In The Run-Compile Cycle

-Later sections will examine Cassette's overdubbing mechanism in detail, but for now, here is a brief overview of where it fits in the run-compile cycle described above.

 As denoted by the red boxes in the run-compile diagram, Cassette interacts with the "Function Call" and "Optimizations/Inlining" phases.
 Cassette interacts with the  "Function